anwlupin/AdminDashboard/README.md

-# Admin Dashboard Template
+# Admin Dashboard

 ## Description

-A admin dashboard template using ReactJS, Tailwind Framework and Syncfusion
+A admin dashboard website using ReactJS, Tailwind Framework and Syncfusion

 ## Available Scripts\*